Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 index = true
 +++

 In this challenge we are given a service IP and PORT, to which we can connect using `netcat` or any similar tool.
-We are also provided with a `tar` file that contains the service binary file and some `.so` modules.
+We are also provided with a `tar` file that contains the service binary and some `.so` modules.

 <!--more-->

-The task description was the following:
+The task description is the following:

 > Wrapping gifts is now even more fun!
 Gift Wrapping Factory 2.0:
 >